thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight-sample-10gb-graysort.md

         }

         /**
-         * Un nœud de structure interne contenant 256 enfants basés sur le
+         * An inner trie node that contains 256 children based on the next
-         * caractère suivant.
+         * character.
          */
         static class InnerTrieNode extends TrieNode {
           private TrieNode[] child = new TrieNode[256];